Receiptful/receiptful-api-docs/source/includes/_customer_lists.md

 Property keys can have at most 100 characters in length and must match the regex `/^[a-zA-Z0-9-_]+$/`.
 A maximum of 20 different properties are allowed per account.

-The first time a property is tracked (uniqueness is ensured by key), Conversio tries to infer its type.
+The first time a property is tracked (uniqueness is ensured by key), CM Commerce tries to infer its type.
 The following rules apply:

 * If value is `null`, no type is inferenced.
 * If a value can be cast to a number: